-The next proposal on the agenda for the Annual Meeting will be ratifying the Board's appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the current fiscal year ending April 30, 2014.
-Our Board of Directors, upon the recommendation of its Audit Committee, has ratified the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2014, subject to ratification by our stockholders.
-Ernst & Young LLP has served in this capacity for each of the thirteen (13) years ended April 30, 2013, and has reported on the Company's fiscal year 2013 consolidated financial statements.
-During the thirteen (13) fiscal years ended April 30, 2013, there were no disagreements between the Company and Ernst & Young LLP on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure.
-The Audit Committee recommended to the Board that Ernst & Young LLP be re-appointed for fiscal year 2014.
+The next proposal on the agenda for the Annual Meeting will be ratifying the Audit Committee's selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the current fiscal year ending April 30, 2015.
+The Audit Committee, in consultation with management, has approved the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2015, subject to ratification by our stockholders.
+Ernst & Young LLP has served in this capacity for each of the fourteen (14) years ended April 30, 2014, and has reported on the Company's fiscal year 2014 consolidated financial statements.
+During the fourteen (14) fiscal years ended April 30, 2014, there were no disagreements between the Company and Ernst & Young LLP on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure.

-Representatives of Ernst & Young LLP are expected to be present at the meeting with the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.
+Representatives of Ernst & Young LLP are expected to be present at the Annual Meeting with the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.

 Stockholder ratification of the selection of Ernst & Young LLP as the Company's independent auditors is not required by the Bylaws or otherwise.
 However, the Board is submitting the selection of Ernst & Young LLP to the stockholders for ratification as a matter of corporate practice.
 If the stockholders fail to ratify the selection, the Audit Committee will reconsider whether or not to retain that firm.
-Even if the selection is ratified, the Audit Committee in its discretion may direct the appointment of a different independent accounting firm at any time during the year if the Audit Committee determines that such a change would be in the best interests of the Company and its stockholders.
+Even if the selection is ratified, the Audit Committee in its discretion may direct the selection of a different independent accounting firm at any time during the year if the Audit Committee determines that such a change would be in the best interests of the Company and its stockholders.